nbry/forleti-fe/README.md

 	`/src/utils/static`

 	There you'll find the files `userSettings.js` and `profileThemes.js` which handle the dynamic rendering of the settings menu and profile themes.
 Both files contain instructions.
+The eventual goal is for the front end to render dynamically from a more conventional data interchange format, like JSON.

 - **Clean Coding/Separation of Concerns**